 There will be more and other constraints that apply to your game, specific to your treatment, your game type, your country of residence, and so on.
 Be aware of them!
 Above all, as touched upon in the Preparation phase, be aware of the constraints that the Money–Time–Quality production triangle and its “Pick Two!” principle will impose on your development cycle.
 Ask yourself how this principle would apply to every major component of your game treatment and sort out your priorities in the context of your core idea, your USP, and your theme.
 If you can’t square this principle’s constraints with your vision, you’re in trouble.
 If you can, that will boost the viability and credibility of your proposal considerably.

 Obviously, it would be a curious pitch that ended on risks and constraints, for psychological reasons alone.
 So try to think of additional mid-term or long-term opportunities that your treatment might support.
 The stress is on additional—everything that is cool about your game treatment as such doesn’t belong here!
 Instead, ask yourself whether it could accommodate sequels, spin-offs, adaptations for other genres, adaptations for different media, licensing, merchandising, or what you can think of.
 But whatever it is, be specific, and prepare these specifics thoroughly.
 Don’t just go and proclaim that your game could be easily adapted for other media, for example.
 Instead, suggest that a graphic novel would be a blast.
 And don’t just suggest that a graphic novel would be a blast.
 Explain why that’s the case, and do that by showing that you’re intimately familiar with graphic novels’ narrative, aesthetic, and economic conditions.
 Vague, unsupported statements won’t do you any favors.
-(While the question of intellectual property rights is outside the scope of this treatise, there will be a few thoughts on that topic further below in this level’s Outlook.)
+(While the question of intellectual property rights is outside the scope of this treatise, there will be a few thoughts on that topic in this level’s Outlook section right below.)

 After preparing to end on a positive note in this manner, the only thing left is to wrap everything up with your final slide that contains your title, tagline, and logo, just like your first slide, and serve it to your audience with a plain verbal “thank you.”
 That’s all you need to prepare for.
 Everything else, from profuse testimonies of gratitude for listening to you to a final slide cluttered with personal and networking information, distracts from your cause and looks unprofessional.
 Everything anybody might ever want to know about you and your communication channels belongs into your proposition handout (more on that in the upcoming level).
 Don’t ask if there are any questions, or proclaim that you’re looking forward to answering them.
 Simply conclude your presentation with your title, tagline, and logo on the screen, and say “thank you.”
 That’s all.
 It’s not hard.
 Everything else will develop from there.